Brokers

 • bootstrap:

 • scripts_path: The directory/folder containing the bootstrap scripts.
-The defaults path is <broker install directory>./bootstrap.
+The default path is <broker install directory>./bootstrap.

 • authentication_token: The authentication token used to authenticate to the broker bootstrap endpoint for a specific agent pool.